 Getting to the Singing Sands is easy, just follow the track along the shoreline towards the lighthouse, the views are amazing!
 When the track goes left towards the houses and lighthouse you’ll see a sign “Singing Sands” on your right.
 A wee path leads up the hill and from there it’s a short walk to the beach.

 Make sure to visit the iconic Lighthouse of Carraig Fhada when you visit the Singing Sands Beach.
 It’s great in every weather and every season.
 You can walk towards the lighthouse over the metal bridge but be careful, the rocks can be extremely slippery.
 And when there’s a swell you’d better wear waterproofs!

 Singing Sands Beach

 One of the perks when you’re on the beach is that you can see the Calmac ferry from very close by when it enters or leaves the bay at Port Ellen.
 You only have to time your trip right.
 And the views towards the island of Texa, Port Ellen and the bay are just amazing.
 But the most important feature for me is that it’s so perfectly sheltered from the prevailing westerly winds.
 It’s a rather small beach, 700 feet from one end to the other, but you can walk on further south, although it does get quite rough.
 On several occasions I’ve seen wild goats either near the lighthouse of south of the beach.
+And you can find plenty of Sea Pinks on the rocks.
 Enjoy your time here!